ivy-llc/ivy/docs/overview/deep_dive/navigating_the_code.rst

 At any point in time, Ivy's development will be predominantly focused around a particular version (and all prior versions) for each of the backend frameworks.
 These are the pinned versions shown in the `optional.txt <https://github.com/unifyai/ivy/blob/master/requirements/optional.txt>`_ file.

+When we work towards a new Ivy release, we pin the latest version of each framework, which is the most up-to-date version at the time.
-At the time of pinning, these will be the most up-to-date versions for each framework, but new releases of the backend frameworks will then of course be made and there will sometimes be a short period of time in which we are working towards the next Ivy release, and we opt to keep the repo pinned to the older version until the next release is out.
-This helps to prevent our work growing in an unbounded manner, as we work towards getting all tests passing and everything in good shape before making the release.
-If we always pulled the latest version of every framework into master, we might end up constantly battling new subtle bugs, without knowing whether the bugs come from the change in version or our own incremental changes to the code.
+However, new releases of the backend frameworks will continue to be made, and during this period, we choose to stick to the older version until the next release is out.
+This approach helps us avoid uncontrolled growth and allows us to focus on getting all tests passing and ensuring everything is in good shape before making the release.
+If we constantly pulled the latest version of every framework into master, we might encounter new subtle bugs without knowing whether they resulted from the change in version or our own incremental code changes.
-Therefore, when working towards an Ivy release, keeping the backends temporarily pinned essentially ensures that our development target remains fixed for this period of time.
+Therefore, temporarily pinning the backends during the Ivy release process ensures that our development target remains consistent and fixed during this period.

 As an example, at the time of writing the latest version of PyTorch is :code:`1.12.1`, whereas Ivy is pinned to version :code:`1.11.0`.
 Therefore, all frontend functions (see Ivy Frontends section) added to ivy should not include any arguments or behaviours which are exclusive to PyTorch version :code:`1.12.1`.